mozilla/extension-workshop/src/content/documentation/develop/developing-extensions-for-firefox-for-android.md

 # Developing extensions for Firefox for Android

 ::: note alert
-In August 2020, Mozilla will begin rolling out a new, reimagined Firefox for Android experience.
+In August 2020, Mozilla will begin rolling out a new, reimagined Firefox for Android experience (codenamed "Fenix").
 The  browser for Android has been rebuilt from the ground up using [GeckoView](https://mozilla.github.io/geckoview/), Mozilla's mobile browsing engine.

 At the time of launch, only a limited number of [Recommended Extensions](https://support.mozilla.org/en-US/kb/recommended-extensions-program?utm_source=extensionworkshop.com&utm_medium=dev-article&utm_content=developing-extensions-for-firefox-for-android) will be supported.
 We would like to support more extensions and we are currently evaluating how to best do that.

+Currently, arbitrary extensions can only be loaded temporarily in Fenix.
+We are working on supporting a pref on [Firefox for Android Nightly](https://play.google.com/store/apps/details?id=org.mozilla.fenix) to enable persistent loading for arbitrary extensions.
+You can follow progress by subscribing to [this issue](https://github.com/mozilla-mobile/fenix/issues/14034).

 New announcements around mobile extension support will be posted on the [Add-ons Blog](https://blog.mozilla.org/addons/category/mobile?utm_source=extensionworkshop.com&utm_medium=dev-article&utm_content=developing-extensions-for-firefox-for-android).

-This article describes the development process of extensions on Firefox for Android through version 68.
-These methods are not supported for versions 69+.
 :::

 You'll approach the coding of an extension for Firefox for Android in the same way as you would for a desktop extension; using a text editor or tool of your choice to write the code.
 However, when you want to test and debug your extension you need to follow a different process, this article walks you through that process.